salman2learn/fiqh/08-Myatt-and-Burial.md

 - **Conditions for person praying:** (All same conditions as regular namaz) + some conditions
   - Additional condition: the praying person must be aware of the death
-  - Tayammum: (to read about if regular prayer time is ending ??? tayammum not allowed ??)
+  - Tayammum: (to study further: about if regular prayer time is ending ??? tayammum not allowed ??)
-    - Wali (closet person) of janazah must do wudu (cannot do just tayammum).
+    - Wali (closet person???) of janazah must do wudu (cannot do just tayammum).
 They can do another namaz e janazah later.
     - Non-wali of janazah can do tayammum, if there is risk of missing namaz e janazah

 - **Conditions for dead person:**
-  1. Person must be muslim except:
+  1. Person must be muslim
+  2. Not do Namaz-e-janazah for these exceptions:
      1. person who died doing treason fight
      2. person who died during robbery
      3. person who died while inciting violence
      4. person who killed parents
      5. **Note:** If above exception folks are caught, and then killed or die on their own, then namaz-e-janazah is required (except for person who killed parents)
-     6. Namaz e janazah is okay to do for person who did suicide
+  3. Namaz e janazah is okay to do for person who did suicide
-  2. Body must be clean of nijazat haqiqi and hukmia (both) - (see [link](06-Nijasatain.md))
+  4. Body must be clean of nijazat haqiqi and hukmia (both) - (see [link](06-Nijasatain.md))
      1. If body has nijasat leaking after qusl, then its okay to do namaz
-  3. Body must be present there for namaz e janazah
+  5. Body must be present there for namaz e janazah
-  4. Body must have satar covered (parts to be hidden)
+  6. Body must have satar covered (parts to be hidden)
-  5. Body must be in front of namaz, not behind
+  7. Body must be in front of namaz, not behind
-  6. Body casket must be not be lifted by humans or animals etc, without any excuse
+  8. While doing namaz, body casket must be not be lifted by humans or animals etc, without any excuse